-The next time you are down in the region, we recommend taking at least a couple of days out of your schedule and booking yourself in to Te Anau for a some well deserved time off the tourist trail and discover some true magnificence.
+The next time you are down in the region, we recommend taking at least a couple of days out of your schedule and booking yourself into Te Anau for some well deserved time off the tourist trail and discover some true magnificence.

-With so much to see and do, we wanted to nail down the top things to do in Te Anau and we managed to refine out list down to our top 13.
+With so much to see and do, we wanted to nail down the top things to do in Te Anau and we managed to refine our list down to our top 13.

 Without further ado, here is the Explore New Zealand top 13 things to do in Te Anau (along with some pretty stunning photos):